pyrossh/OnlyBible/readme.md

 ### iOS

-Make sure you've added a Distribution certificate to the system keystore and download it and install it Make sure you create an App Store provisioning profile for this certificate and download it and install it Add you Apple Developer Team account in xCode and open ios/Runner.xcworkspace and under Runner Project, Runner Target, Signing Tab, Release Tab, select that provisioning profile and Team and Certificate.
+* Make sure you've added a Distribution certificate to the system keystore and download it and install it
+* Make sure you create an App Store provisioning profile for this certificate and download it and install it
+* Add you Apple Developer Team account in xCode and open ios/Runner.xcworkspace and under Runner Project,
+* Runner Target, Signing Tab, Release Tab, select that provisioning profile and Team and Certificate.

 ```
 flutter build ipa --release --dart-define-from-file=.env
 fastlane deliver  --ipa "../build/ios/ipa/only-bible-app.ipa" --automatic_release --submit_for_review
 ```

-## Bugs
+## Todo
 1. Swipe left should pop context if chapter/book index is previous to the current one to maintain scroll history.

-## Todo

-1. Figure out history
-2. Add more text options compact/loose, line spacing
-4. Add Next/Prev/Home in bottom navigation as optional for mobile users
+5. Fix rate us link not opening properly in android
+6. Add search action button
+7. Add red letter words.
+8. Improve Settings screen (similar to ESV bible app)